 (This is the most recent year for which final birth data

 are available.)
 This represents 12.1% of all vaginal births,

 or 8.3% of total US births.

 CNMs/CMs Represent Majority of Midwives

-Since 1989, CNMs/CMs have accounted for more than 90% of all midwife-attended births.
-In 2010, CNMs/CMs attended 93% of midwife-attended births.
+CNMs/CMs have accounted for more than 90% of all midwife-attended births since 1989, the first year that CNM/CM statistics were made available.
+In 2014, CNMs/CMs attended 91.3% of midwife-attended births.